Philadelphia Union: Jim Curtin takes charge (2014–2024)

-The Union were unable to build on their 2016 success, finishing with the same record but still missing the playoffs in 2017.
-Despite failing to make the playoffs, Curtin was announced to retain his head coach position for the 2018 season.

 A snake mascot, Phang, was introduced on September 10, 2018.
 Ahead of the 2019 season, Union Sporting Director, Ernst Tanner, announced that Curtin would be retained for the upcoming season on a one-year extension.
 By July of that season, the Union reach first place in the Eastern Conference and hitting the club's best start to a season.
 This success lead to the club announcing Curtin signed a two-year contract extension, to remain head coach through the 2021 season.

 First trophy and success

 The 2020 season was the most successful to date for the Union.
 Despite disruptions from the COVID-19 pandemic, the Union reached the semi-final of the MLS is Back Tournament and went on to win their first trophy finishing top of the league standings and earning the 2020 Supporters' Shield.
 The team's performance over the season earned Curtin his first Sigi Schmid Coach of the Year Award.
 Winning the Supporter's Shield earned the Union their debut in the CONCACAF Champions League, where the Union earned their first international win against Deportivo Saprissa; a victory that marked Curtin's 100th win as head coach of the club.

 Within two days prior to the Union's first ever conference final match in team history, it was reported that 11 players, including six starters had to undergo the league's COVID-19 protocol.
 Philadelphia lost to eventual champions New York City FC 2–1.
 It was later stated that it would've been impossible to delay the game, as the players would not have been available for the MLS Cup Final.

 On July 8, 2022, the Philadelphia Union defeated D.C.
 United 7–0, setting a club record and tying the MLS record for biggest goal differential win.
 The overall season proved to be special, as Philadelphia topped the Eastern table with 67 points—equal with Supporters' Shield winners Los Angeles FC (and with better goal differential but lost out due to MLS' tiebreaker of total wins).
 Philadelphia beat FC Cincinnati in the conference semifinals, 1–0, on a Leon Flach goal, and then defeated defending champions New York City FC 3–1 in the conference finals to advance to their first-ever MLS Cup final.

 In MLS Cup, the Union erased 1−0 and 2−1 deficits and center back Jack Elliott scored twice in the match, including late in extra time.
 Ultimately LAFC came back to force penalties and won the Cup in a penalty shoot-out.

 After a poor performance in the 2024 season, in which the Philadelphia Union failed to qualify for the playoffs, Jim Curtin was sacked on November 7, 2024.